City-of-Bath-College/android-assignment-mhissdev/README.md

 ##Features:

-* Questions  are selected randomly from a list of over 20
+* Questions  are selected randomly
 * Use of Picasso to load images from a list of over 20
 * Use of Parse API to load questions from external database
 * Fallback questions should call to Parse API fail